themorlan/openREM/docs/netdicom-qr.rst

   with this behavior, any non-RDSR structured report series (such as a radiologists report encoded as a structured report) will be retrieved instead of images that could actually be used (for example with mammography and digital radiographs).
 Therefore this option should be used with caution!
+* **Check station name include/exclude at study level** *default not ticked*: Change this setting to enable checking of station name include/exclude at study level instead of series level.
+This addresses :issue:`772` as some studies will have different station name information at study level than at series level - if both levels are checked it is impossible to get the desired response.

 When you have finished the query parameters, click ``Submit``